disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

 # Transformation

-I started with a plugin that converts [WordPress to Jekyll](https://github.com/benbalter/wordpress-to-jekyll-exporter) format.
-It actually did a decent job!
+I started with a plugin that converts [WordPress to Jekyll](https://github.com/benbalter/wordpress-to-jekyll-exporter) format, which actually did a decent job!
 I then pulled the project into Cursor and began the tedious process of carving a similar style out of an existing Jekyll theme.

 I won't go into specifics on Github Pages or Jekyll.
 Coding with Cursor's agent was the most interesting part of this process.
 Some observations: